 - 1 can full-fat coconut milk, refrigerated overnight or canned coconut cream

-In a small or medium saucepan, add coconut milk and almond milk over medium heat.
+- In a small or medium saucepan, add coconut milk and almond milk over medium heat.
 As the milk starts to warm, whisk in arrowroot starch until completely dissolved.
 Whisk in maple syrup and salt.
 Stir mixture frequently until it comes to a low boil.
 The mixture should start to thicken.

-Once at a low boil, let it bubble and cook for about one minute more, while stirring, then remove from heat.
+- Once at a low boil, let it bubble and cook for about one minute more, while stirring, then remove from heat.
 Stir in vanilla extract.
 Transfer to a glass bowl and allow to cool for 2-3 minutes.

-Press a piece of plastic wrap onto the surface of the pudding as you cover the bowl.
+- Press a piece of plastic wrap onto the surface of the pudding as you cover the bowl.
 Refrigerate until pudding has completely set (at least 1-2 hours).

-Add chocolate sandwich cookies to the bowl of a food processor.
+- Add chocolate sandwich cookies to the bowl of a food processor.
 Pulse until you have a crumb mixture.
 Set aside.

+- Once pudding has set, it is time to assemble dirt cake.
+Grease a 9x13 baking dish.
 In a medium bowl, place powdered sugar and cream cheese.
 Scoop out the hardened white coconut from the top of the coconut milk can (stop scooping when you hit liquid) and add to bowl.
 Using an electric mixer, beat on low and increase to medium speed, until ingredients are smooth and evenly combined.
 Add chilled pudding and mix on low to combine.

-Take about 3/4 cup of the cookie crumbs and spread them in the prepared baking dish.
+- Take about ¾ cup of the cookie crumbs and spread them in the prepared baking dish.
 Spread the pudding mixture over crumbs in an even layer.
 Then spread remaining cookie crumbs over the pudding mixture.
 Refrigerate for 3-4 hours or overnight.

-Serve in bowls, cups, or flower pots.
+- Serve in bowls, cups, or flower pots.
 Top with gummy worms or other decorations as desired.